Regarding the Human Condition (1992, 37.45) ***/½These Loving Eyes

 Rime of the Ancient Sampler: The Mellotron Album (1993, 3.52) ***½/T½[Patrick contributes]

 Patrick Moraz left Refugee, a vague attempt to reform The Nice without Keith Emerson, to join Yes, although he only stayed with them for two years and one album, Relayer.
-The whole band (even drummer Alan White) released solo albums in 1975/76, with all except White's being at least partially musically successful (perhaps surprisingly), although Steve Howe's is probably less good than Moraz', Chris Squire's Fish Out of Water (****) and Jon Anderson's wonderful and unique Olias of Sunhillow.
+The whole band (even drummer Alan White) released solo albums in 1975/76, all except White's being at least partially musically successful (perhaps surprisingly), Steve Howe's's being the least good of the remainder, outshone by Moraz', never mind Chris Squire's splendid Fish Out of Water (****) and Jon Anderson's wonderful and unique Olias of Sunhillow.

-1979's Future Memories (Live on TV) is exactly what it says on the tin, being a solo performance in front of the TV cameras, with much use of sequencers, although it's still extremely technically impressive.
+1979's Future Memories (Live on TV) is exactly what it says on the tin, a solo performance in front of the TV cameras, with much use of sequencers, although it's still extremely technically impressive.
 Going by the sleevenotes, it was Moraz' attempt to create truly improvised music, although he does own up to the sequenced parts, without which Metamorphoses, at least, would've been fairly static.
-The two pieces on side two are 'Tron-free (Black Silk is a piano solo), but the second movement of side one's Metamorphoses has flutes, church organ and strings, in that order, played from an M400 and a Mark V, erroneously credited as a 'Mark II' and a 'Mark IV' respectively (you'd have thought he'd know better, wouldn't you?).
+The two pieces on side two are Mellotron-free (Black Silk is a piano solo), but the second movement of side one's Metamorphoses has flutes, church organ and strings, in that order, played from an M400 and a Mark V, erroneously credited as a 'Mark II' and a 'Mark IV' respectively (you'd have thought he'd know better, wouldn't you?).
 In some ways, this is the most musically satisfying Moraz album I've heard, allowing his phenomenal technique full rein, without muddying the waters with various dubious 'ethnic' influences.
-Incidentally, the inner sleeve has several fabulous pics of Moraz' gear (see picture), which was actually too big to be contained within a four-sided setup, spilling over into a fifth side.
+Incidentally, the inner sleeve has several fabulous pics of Moraz' gear (see pic), actually too big to be contained within a four-sided setup, spilling over into a fifth (or is it a sixth?) side, never mind the Oberheim 4-voice back-to-back withs the M400.
 Outrageous.
 Also incidentally, the version of this you're more likely to find (I speak subjectively, of course) is the 1984 reissue.

 1980's C O Existence (later reissued as Libertate) is actually co-credited to Moraz and Syrinx, who I believe is the pan-pipe player on the Mellotron-fuelled soundtrack to 'Picnic at Hanging Rock'.
-Unsurprisingly, more of that South American thing, though more Andean this time, but I have to say, it's pretty cheesy all round; sort of bombastic balladic stuff with those bloody pan pipes warbling over everything.
-Practically no 'Tron, either; strings on Freedom To..., and apart from a couple of unconfirmed sightings, that's it.
+Unsurprisingly, more of that South American thing, though more Andean this time, but I have to say, it's pretty cheesy all round; sort of bombastic balladic stuff, those bloody pan pipes warbling over everything.
+Practically no Mellotron, either; strings on Freedom To... and apart from a couple of unconfirmed sightings, that's it.
 Don't bother.

 See: Yes | Refugee | Moody Blues | Rime of the Ancient Sampler | Mellodrama